 - Supporting the implementation of the Truth and Reconciliation Commission of Canada’s Calls to Action.

 This new budget puts some money where their mouth is, while linking Indigenous funding to other federal objectives.
 A big piece of the 2018 Budget is focused on advancing the federal government's existing commitment to conserving at least 17 per cent of land and inland waters by 2020, through networks of protected areas and other effective area-based conservation measures.
-Given that 90 per cent of Canada’s land and inland waters are provincial and territorial Crown or Indigenous lands, achieving this goal requires collaboration with Indigenous governments.
+Given that 90 per cent of Canada’s land and inland waters are provincial and territorial Crown or Indigenous lands, achieving this goal requires collaboration with Indigenous governments and Indigenous Guardian programs.
 To support Canada’ biodiversity and protect species at risk, the Government of Canada proposes to make investments totalling $1.3 billion over five years.
-On top of that, there are funding allocations for other Indigenous stewardship initiatives.
+On top of that, there are funding allocations for other Indigenous Guardian initiatives.

 Follow the Money